Electricity Transformation Canada Draws Key Clean Energy Leaders

 “I was delighted to attend this year’s ETC, where I was able to meet with so many important stakeholders in Canada’s renewable energy and energy storage industries.
 We have a lot to do when it comes to decarbonization, but our industry is up for the task.
 The excitement and energy were palpable at ETC, and I want to congratulate CanREA’s partners, RE+ Events and Hannover Fairs, on a big success,” said Vittoria Belissimo, incoming President and CEO of CanREA.

-“ETC brought together an important gathering of clean energy leaders,” said Stephen Miner, President & CEO, RE+ Events.
+“ETC brought together an important gathering of clean energy leaders,” said Stephen Miner, President & CEO of RE+ Events.
 “We’re looking forward to expanding the event’s reach in 2023.”

-“We were very happy to participate in the successful edition of ETC 2022 under the new alliance between Hannover Fairs Mexico, CanREA and RE+ Events, which will aim to strengthen ETC in the coming years, as well as promote the opportunities of the renewable energy transition in North America”.
+“We were very happy to participate in the successful edition of ETC 2022 under the new alliance between Hannover Fairs Mexico, CanREA, and RE+ Events, which will aim to strengthen ETC in the coming years, as well as promote the opportunities for the renewable energy transition in North America”.

-Electricity Transformation Canada 2023 will be held October 24-25, in Edmonton, Calgary.
+Electricity Transformation Canada 2023 will be held October 23-25 in Calgary, Alberta.

 About RE+ Events